The Basic Knowledge Assessment Tool , (BKAT-9S)

 Basic knowledge in critical care nursing is a body of knowledge beyond that required for licensure as an RN that the critical care nurse uses in order to provide safe nursing care to patients.
 Since safe practice is regarded as a moral and professional responsibility, basic knowledge is information that is necessary for entry into critical care nursing and represents the foundation for job performance in Telemetry/Progressive Care.
 A primary aim of in-service education in critical care nursing is to assure that staff nurses demonstrate an understanding of this basic knowledge.
 Because of on-going research studies (since 1979), publications, and the use of the BKAT over the past 36 years, it has become accepted as one standard for measuring basic knowledge in critical care nursing.

-To date, nearly 20,000 copies of a BKAT have been sent out to critical care nurse educators and managers in the USA, who have requested a copy of the BKAT to photocopy for use in the professional practice.
+To date, over 23,000 copies of a BKAT have been sent out to critical care nurse educators and managers in the USA, who have requested a copy of the BKAT to photocopy for use in the professional practice.
 Research continues to be conducted and published on the development and use of the BKAT.
 Although BKATs have been used in foreign countries in the past, support for their use outside the USA or Canada has not been forthcoming.